-JG: I guess, Calhoun County.
+JG: Well, we had one to man to come up, and, oh, he just knew all about it.
+He was just going to fix our house and fix this roof and all that.
+I don't know, I just had an odd feeling about him.
+So, I called Jacksonville to see if he had license with the city, and they said no. So, I said, "Well, I'll call-" I think Calhoun County or Alabama, who is it?
+I guess Calhoun County.
 I called them and asked them if he had a work permit or license, and they said no. So, we quickly called this young man and told him that we didn't need his services.
 We felt like we made the right decision by his remark after I told him we no longer needed him.
 But we went to Home Advisors.
 They were very helpful.
 Then word of mouth, I have friends who know a lot of people in the community.
 "Is this a good guy?
 Is he good?
-Will he do be fair?"
+Will he do me fair?"
 I guess just putting my faith into the person, that was a big deal.
 That was a big part of it.
 If you got the good vibes, I guess you could say.